fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Spring 2024 I am teaching Math 215: Introduction to Advanced Mathematics.
+In Fall 2024 I am teaching Math 180: Calculus.

-Spring 2024 Office Hours: Mondays and Wednesdays, 1:30 -- 2:30 p.m. in SEO 610, or by appointment.
+Fall 2024 Office Hours: TBA in [SEO 610](https://maps.app.goo.gl/164Y2xRb4RtSyTyd9), or by appointment.

 As a graduate student at UGA, I completed the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space).
 I consider my office a safe space for all, and I hope that you do, too!
 I also completed UGA's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).